bokeh/bokeh/sphinx/source/docs/user_guide_ar.rst

 The output set of bins may be anything, though numbers and colors are the most common.
 Shader chains that end in grids of numbers rely on the BokehJS client to do coloring.
 Any chain that results in a grid of bins can be extended with additional shaders.
-In constrast, the Contours shader produces sets of lines instead of a new grid of bins.
+In contrast, the Contours shader produces sets of lines instead of a new grid of bins.

 Here is a re-creation of the heatmap_ recipe using the functions interface::